OmniLayer/spec/README.md

 + Escrow-backed currencies are unlocked as of block # (TBD)
 + Managed Token-pool Smart Property features are unlocked as of block #323230
 + Pay-to-script-hash address support is unlocked as of block #322000
++ Send To Owners transaction type is unlocked as of block #342650

 ## Transaction versioning